 - we organize all ground travel using minibuses or coasters and, where necessary, 4-wheel-drive-vehicles.
 We stay in beautiful and peaceful eco-lodges and hotels, where you see birds even during your rest.
 Vegetarian meals and other special diets are always made available upon request.

 - we have been successfully organizing and leading expert birding tours in Guatemala since 2003.
 Our knowledge on birds, people, and country is based on 20 years of ornithological field research, travelling, and conservation work.
 We reside in Guatemala, and when not leading birding tours, we are in the field finding out new things about special birds, training local guides, supporting the development of birding lodges and areas, finding new and exciting birding hotspots, and supporting conservation initiatives.

-Get in touch with us to start planning your birding trip to Guatemala, using our online form or by telephone: (502) 5308 5160
+Start here planning your birding trip to Guatemala, using our online form or by telephone: (502) 5308 5160: